CSCfi/llm-fine-tuning-examples/README.md

 In the above command you need to replace `YOUR_PROJECT` with the project you use for your runs.
 The important thing is just that you use the same Hugging Face cache path as in the scripts.
+The `huggingface-cli login` command will ask for the access token you created.
+Just reply `n` to the question about git credentials (unless you know you use that feature).

 ## Inference